mozilla-services/heka/docs/source/config/outputs/irc.rst

 - password (string, optional):
     The password used to connect to the Irc server.
 - channels (list of strings):
     A list of Irc channels which every matching Heka message is sent to.
+If there is a space in the channel string, then the part after the space is expected to be a password for a protected irc channel.
 - timeout (uint, optional):
     The maximum amount of time (in seconds) to wait before timing out when connect, reading, or writing to the Irc server.
 Defaults to 10.